dazuma/toys/toys/docs/guide.md

 **toys-core** gem and configure your binary the way you want.

-Toys-Core is modular and lets you customize much of the behavior of a command line binary.
+Toys-Core is modular and lets you customize much of the behavior of a command line binary, simply by setting options or adding plugins.
 For example:

 *   Toys itself automatically adds a number of flags, such as `--verbose` and `--help`, to each tool.
-Toys-Core lets you customize what flags are automatically added for your own command line binary.
+Toys-Core lets you customize what flags (if any) are automatically added for your own command line binary.
 *   Toys itself provides a default way to run tools that have no `run` method.
     It assumes such tools are namespaces, and displays the online help screen.
     Toys-Core lets you provide an alternate default run method for your own